BIO00066I Workshop 4

 We saw in workshop 3 that clone A moves faster than clone B. This time we will use R to explore MCS cell movement in more depth.
 Use x and y coordinates from manually tracked cells.
 We have 10 manually tracked cell lineages of clone A and 9 manually tracked cell lineages of clone B. Today, we will explore the ways these lineages move.

 Figure 1.
 The tracking ID (TID) is a unique ID that the microscope assigned to each object (cell), as it tracks it through time.
-The lineage ID (LID) is a number assigned to the ‘family’ of cells that derived by cell division during the the experiment.
+The lineage ID (LID) is a number assigned to the ‘family’ of cells that were derived by cell division during the experiment.
 When a cell divides, each daughter cell is given a new tracking ID, but they keep their lineage ID, because they are still part of the same family.

-To help address our research question of whether morphology and migration can be used to predict MSC phenotype, we also need to investigate the phenotype (ability to differentiate) of the two clonal lines.
-In practical 4 we’ll explore the potency of the two clonal lines by looking at their capacity to undergo osteogenesis (differentiate into osteoblasts - bone cells) when they are given an inductive media.
+To help address our research question of whether morphology and migration can be used to predict MSC phenotype, we also need to investigate the ability of the two clonal lines to differentiate.

 2.2 Research questions